bokeh/bokeh/sphinx/source/docs/dev_guide/writing_tests.rst

 =============

 To help keep Bokeh maintainable, all
 :ref:`Pull Requests <contributor_guide_pull_requests>` that add or update code should include new or updated tests.
 While exceptions are possible, a Pull Request without adequate tests will generally not be considered ready to merge.

+Follow those general guidelines to decide which kinds of tests to update or add:

+When you edit Bokeh's Python code
+    Check whether you should update or add :ref:`Python tests <contributor_guide_writing_tests_python>`

+When your change anything related to BokehJS
+    Check whether you should update or add :ref:`JavaScript tests <contributor_guide_writing_tests_bokehjs>`

+When you fix a bug from Bokeh's issue tracker:
+    Check whether you should add a :ref:`regression test <contributor_guide_writing_tests_bokehjs_regression>`

 Before writing any tests, you should make sure to go through the relevant passages in :ref:`contributor_guide_testing`.
 This chapter on writing tests assumes you know how to run the tests you are working on.

 .. _contributor_guide_writing_tests_python: